lrubio013/Coding-Quiz/README.md

 - Then I added a CSS stylesheet to have a clean and polished look
 - Last I created a JavaScript file to make the webpage dynamic by using event listeners, functions, and the local storage

-## Resources
+## Resources % Contributions
-I used the following website by "Interviewbit" to select the questions I used: https://www.interviewbit.com/javascript-mcq/
+- I used the following website by "Interviewbit" to select the questions I used: https://www.interviewbit.com/javascript-mcq/
+- Thanks to Abdullah Al Hilfi for helping me fix my issues on October 7th 2023

 ## Screenshots:
 <img src=assets/images/screenshot1.png>